fivetran/dbt_netsuite/README.md

     netsuite2__using_customer_subsidiary_relationships: false # True by default.
 Disable `customersubsidiaryrelationships` if you don't use this table
     netsuite2__using_vendor_subsidiary_relationships: false # True by default.
 Disable `vendorsubsidiaryrelationships` if you don't use this table
 ```
-> **Note**: The Netsuite dbt package currently only supports disabling of the prior listed source tables.
+> **Note**: The Netsuite dbt package currently only supports disabling of the previously listed source tables.
 Please create an issue to request additional tables and/or [features](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/bridgehead_N233872.html) to exclude.
 >
 > To determine if a table or field is activated by a feature, access the [Records Catalog](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/article_159367781370.html).